Bluestones Group policies

-Bluestones Investment Group works across a wide variety of sectors (see Our Divisions to find out more).
+Bluestones Investment Group works across a wide variety of sectors (see our recruitment division to find out more).
 Many of our portfolio businesses will have policies that are specific to the industries where they trade.
-Listed on this page are the core Bluestones policies that govern the way we with our clients, candidates and suppliers.
+Listed on this page are the core Bluestones policies that govern the way we work with our clients, candidates and suppliers.
 These are reviewed regularly by the Board and updated to reflect prevailing legislation where required and appropriate.

 Where referenced, “The Company” refers to Bluestones Investment Group.